 The 'Site Not Found' error can also appear when attempting to access a site via a secure connection (HTTPS) to the domain without having an SSL certificate active.
 This occurs when the domain’s HTTP Apache service lacks a matching HTTPS Apache service to handle the secure request.
 To resolve this, add an SSL certificate to the domain.

-Rebuilding the Apache config file via DreamHost's control panel
+Rebuilding the Apache or Nginx config file via DreamHost's control panel

 If you're not using DreamHost's DNS